Viral Infections in the Mouth (Symptoms with Pictures)

 HIV Transmission:

-HIV is transmitted mainly through unprotected sexual relations.
+HIV is transmitted mainly through unprotected sexual contact.

 Casual contact or skin exposure alone does not put you at risk of HIV transmission.